enric0r/Space-Invaders-python-arcade/README.md

 # Space-Invaders-python-arcade
 Very rough space invaders-like clone, written in python with arcade module

-Warning: is not meant to play with it.
+Alert: is not meant to play with it.
 It's just a template to help understand the arcade module

 How to get it work(it only requires the arcade python module)
 ```bash